joakim-brannstrom/dextool_mutate_demo/www/pages/documentation/dynamic-security.md

 The initial configuration is the only time that `mosquitto_ctrl` does not connect to a broker to carry out the configuration.
 All other commands require a connection to a broker, and hence a username, password, and whatever else is required for that particular connection.
+It is strongly recommended that your broker connection uses encryption so that your configuration, including new passwords, is not transmitted in plain text.

 The connection options must be given before the `dynsec` part of the command
 line: